-Putting Easter On Trial
+Putting Easter On Trial (Who Moved the Stone?)

 If you’re looking for a creative Easter outreach event, Johnny Prime, one of our Associate National Directors, has written a courtroom drama which could be the perfect fit.